Sofia: Local government

 Sofia Municipality is identical to Sofia City Province, which is distinct from Sofia Province, which surrounds but does not include the capital itself.
 Besides the city proper, the 24 districts of Sofia Municipality encompass three other towns and 34 villages.

+The common head of Sofia Municipality and all the 38 settlements is the mayor of Sofia.
+The first directly elected mayor of Sofia was Alexander Yanchulev, who was elected on 13 October 1991 and served from 1991 until 1995.
+Prior to Yanchulev, all previous mayors of Sofia had been either appointed or elected by the city's municipal councils.
 Districts and settlements have their own mayor who is elected in a popular election.
 The assembly members are chosen every four years.

-The common head of Sofia Municipality and all the 38 settlements is the mayor of Sofia.
-The mayor Vasil Terziev is serving his first term, having won the 2023 election as the nominee of the PP-DB coalition and the local Save Sofia party.
+The current incumbent mayor Vasil Terziev is serving his first term, having won the 2023 election as the nominee of the PP-DB coalition and the local Save Sofia party.
 After winning the first round of the election without receiving the majority of votes, Terziev entered a tight runoff against BSP candidate Vanya Grigorova, which he won with 175,044 votes, compared to Grigorova's 170,258.